PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Value Not Contain
+## Assert Selected Value Not Match

-Asserts that option value (value attribute) for selected option in the specified select element not contain the given value.
+Asserts that option value (value attribute) for selected option in the specified select element not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedValueNotContain(locator, text)
+assertSelectedValueNotMatch(locator, text)
 `

 `
-assertSelectedValueNotContain(parentLocator, locator, text)
+assertSelectedValueNotMatch(parentLocator, locator, text)
 `

 ### Parameters